huaweicloud/terraform-provider-huaweicloud/docs/resources/gaussdb_opengauss_instance.md

 Note that the imported state may not be identical to your resource definition, due to the attribute missing from the API response.
-The missing attributes include: `password`, `ha.0.mode`, `ha.0.instance_mode`, `configuration_id`, `disk_encryption_id`, `enable_force_switch`, `enable_single_float_ip`, `period_unit`, `period` and `auto_renew`.
+The missing attributes include: `password`, `ha.0.mode`, `ha.0.instance_mode`, `configuration_id`, `disk_encryption_id`, `enable_force_switch`, `enable_single_float_ip`, `parameters`, `period_unit`, `period` and `auto_renew`.
 It is generally recommended running `terraform plan` after importing a GaussDB OpenGauss instance.
 You can then decide if changes should be applied to the GaussDB OpenGauss instance, or the resource definition should be updated to align with the GaussDB OpenGauss instance.
 Also you can ignore changes as below.

 ```hcl
 resource "huaweicloud_gaussdb_opengauss_instance" "test" {